 For decades, Remote Desktop Protocol (RDP) software has been widely used to connect to work or home computers.
 The tech allows IT staff to take over computers and servers and simply fix the issue as if they were typing it on the keyboard at the computer itself.

 Unfortunately, this deployment of security technologies by all types and sizes of organizations has made it a common target for man-in-the-middle cyber-attack.
 Meaning that hackers could intercept someone’s remote session and therefore have access to their computer and all the confidential documents that are on there.

-This became a serious issue for many network administrators, analysts, and security experts.
+So this became a serious issue for many network administrators, analysts, and security experts.

 Remote desktop sessions work on an encrypted channel preventing anyone from accessing your session.
 However, without proper security, your RDP can become a getaway where malware infection, ransomware, and brute force attacks are deployed, causing a series of service disruptions.